The World Starts Tonight: Background

 Bonnie Tyler (then known as Gaynor Hopkins) spent seven years performing in local pubs and clubs around South Wales between 1969 and 1976, first as part of Bobbie Wayne & the Dixies, and then with her own band Imagination.
 In 1975, she was discovered singing with Imagination by talent scout Roger Bell.
 She was invited to London to record two demos; "My!
 My!
 Honeycomb" and "Lost in France".
 After months passed, RCA Records contacted Tyler announcing that they would be releasing "My!
 My!
 Honeycomb" as a single in April 1976.

 Recording

-Tyler recorded The World Starts Tonight in Morgan Studios and Round House Studios in London between 1975 and 1976.
+Tyler recorded The World Starts Tonight in Morgan Studios and Roundhouse Recording Studios in London between 1975 and 1976.
 The session began with recording four demos; "My!
 My!
 Honeycomb", with its B-Side "Got So Used to Loving You", and "Lost in France", with its B-Side "Baby I Remember You".
 Ronnie Scott and Steve Wolfe wrote most of the songs from the album, and produced it with David Mackay.